Skip to content

 Run it with sensible defaults

 Using purchase price of 40,000, annual running costs of 4,000, years you plan to own it of 5, annual value depreciation of 15, the calculation works out to 42,251.79.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Purchase Price, Annual Running Costs, Years You Plan to Own It, and Annual Value Depreciation — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works